-There are a couple things to consider with using heavily used walking trails for treestand access.
-The first major advantage is wind direction, or more lack a lack of having to worry about wind directions during walks to and from stand locations.
-Whitetail deer, (even mature bucks) have come to expect that scent blowing off the walking trail maybe a 100 yards off their bedding sanctuary.
-In fact, they take a level of comfort in knowing where we are.
+There are a couple things you need to consider when using heavily-used walking trails for tree stand access.
+Not having to worry about wind directions during walking to and from stand locations is one of the major advantages.
+Whitetail deer, even mature bucks, have come to expect the scent that blows off walking trails.
+They even find some measure of comfort in knowing where we are.

-I try to position my treestand with least amount of invasive assess to “virgin” ground.
-That virgin ground is the soil one step off the walking trail, where our behavior (in the eyes of a Whitetail) turns from “extreme” outdoor enthusiast to predator.
-If I have to walk an extra half mile around walking trails- so be it.
-At that point all we are to a Whitetail is the next spandex wearing circus for entertainment while chewing on some acorns.
+I try to position my tree stand in a place with the least amount of invasive access to virgin ground.
+Virgin ground is the soil one step off the walking trail.
+In the eyes of a whitetail, any human here is seen as a predator and not a mere outdoorsman.
+So if I have to walk an extra half mile on walking trails, so be it.
+At that point, all I am to a whitetail is a member of the spandex-clad circus they get to watch as they chew on acorns.

-The second thing to remember with these heavily used walking trails is how much they actually do not impact a Whitetails movement.
-Yes, they will stop to the let the human walk by, and stay still from detection, but they will still in fact cross the trail and continue on their way.
+Also remember that these heavily-used walking trails do not actually impact a whitetail’s movement like a road might.
+A whitetail will stop to let a human walk by, but eventually cross the trail and continue on their way.

-As a bow hunter, more than once the people walking on trails have made it possible for me to draw back on my prey.
-That distraction is one more unique weapon in the arsenal of the suburban hunter, one that can in fact make the difference between harvesting our buck of a lifetime.
+More than once, people walking on trails have made it possible for me as a bowhunter to draw back on my prey.
+This distraction is one more unique weapon in the arsenal of the suburban hunter.
+It is one that can make the difference between harvesting the buck of a lifetime.

-Although we all understand the slight frustration from people on walking trails breaking the silence of a calm wilderness, remember outside ruining that serene moment there are benefits to hunting walking trails.
-We need to consider them an advantage with treestand setups, distractions for drawing our bows, and as mentioned in my book and other articles, a vicious cover for aggressive still hunting tactics.
+Yes, people who walk on trails can break the silence of a calm wilderness.
+But remember that outside of preventing a measure of serenity, there are benefits to hunting on walking trails.
+We should consider them an advantage for tree stand setups, distractions for drawing our bows, and a vicious cover for aggressive still hunting tactics.